mfrichards/ArgusTVRemote/docs/install.md

 ## Installing

-I plan to release the app soon to the Google Play store, but for anyone who wants to help with testing, Beta releases will be available in the "releases" section of the Github project:
+The app is currently under review for release to the Google Play store, but for anyone who wants to help with testing, Beta releases will be available in the "releases" section of the Github project:

 [GitHub Releases](https://github.com/mrichards957/ArgusTVRemote/releases)